pombreda/lepl/doc-src/manual/offside.rst

      ['stu']],
     ['vwx', 'yz']]]

-The core of the parser above is the three uses of `BLine()
-<api/redirect.html#lepl.offside.matchers.BLine>`_.
-The first, ``simple``, is
-a statement that fits in a single line.
-The next, ``empty``, is an empty statement (this has ``indent=False`` because we don't care about the indent of empty lines).
+The core of the parser above is the three uses of ``Line()``.
+The first, ``simple``, is a statement that fits in a single line.
+The next, ``empty``, is an empty statement (this has ``indent=False`` because we don't care about the indentation of empty lines).
 Finally, ``block`` defines a block statement as one that is introduced by a line that ends in ":" and then contains a series of statements that are indented relative to the first line.

 So you can see that the `Block()
 <api/redirect.html#lepl.offside.matchers.Block>`_ matcher's job is to collect
 together lines that are indented relative to whatever came just before.
-This works with `BLine() <api/redirect.html#lepl.offside.matchers.BLine>`_ which matches a line if it is indented at the correct level.
+This works with ``Line()`` which matches a line if it is indented at the correct level.

-.. index:: ContinuedBLineFactory()
 .. _python_example:

 Continued and Extended Lines